UQ-RCC/hpc-docs/guides/Bunya-User-Guide.md

 ## Fair Share

-Bunya employes [fair share](FairShare.md) to ensure that each user is able to use Bunya resources.
+Bunya employs [fair share](FairShare.md) to ensure that each user is able to use Bunya resources.

 ## Interactive jobs